 Heavy and bulky

-Bottom-Line: A roomy 4-season tent that’s a little on the heavy side but makes up for this shortcoming with impressive livability and solid weather protection.
+Bottom-Line: A roomy 4-season product that’s a little on the heavy side but makes up for this shortcoming with impressive livability and solid weather protection.

-An award-winning classic, Hilleberg’s Jannu 2 tent is an all-around 4-season tent that’s packed with features that makes it suitable for both mountaineering and car camping.
+An award-winning classic, Hilleberg’s Jannu 2 is an all-around 4-season model that’s packed with features that makes it suitable for both mountaineering and car camping.
 It’s bombproof in terms of weather resistance, highly breathable, dependable, and even multi-functional.

 The expedition-worthy Jannu’s main selling point is its outstanding weather-resistance.
 It has a durable, silicone-coated ripstop nylon fly with a 26.5-pound tear strength, a rugged web of intersecting 9 mm poles, and a low profile, all of which makes it perfect for harsh terrain, heavy rainstorms, and battering winds.

-During winter, the tent’s dome frame is designed to resist snow loading, so there’s less worry about the roof collapsing or sagging, especially if you’re using the tent as a basecamp and leaving it unattended while out on your wanders.
+During winter, the dome tent frame is designed to resist snow loading, so there’s less worry about the roof collapsing or sagging, especially if you’re using it as a basecamp and leaving it unattended while out on your wanders.

 The Jannu excels in terms of ventilation, using multiple flaps and vents that permit steady airflow, even with the doors closed.